Lamento Borincano: Theme

 The song reflects the economic situation of the poor farmers in the Puerto Rico of the 1920s leading to the Great Depression.
 The song starts with a cheerful and optimistic tone, presenting the jibarito.
 The jibarito (diminutive of jíbaro) is a self-subsistence farmer and descendant of the intermixing of Taíno and Spaniards during the 16th century, who is the iconic reflection of the Puerto Rican people of the day.
 The jibarito was a farmer-salesman who would also grow enough crops to sell in the town in order to purchase clothing and other goods for his family.
-The song speaks of the jibarito walking with his donkey loaded with fruits and vegetables from his plot of land and heading to town to sell his load, but, disappointed to see the poverty prevalent even in town and unable to sell his load, the jibarito returns home with his load unsold.
+The song speaks of the jibarito walking with his mare loaded with fruits and vegetables from his plot of land and heading to town to sell his load, but, disappointed to see the poverty prevalent even in town and unable to sell his load, the jibarito returns home with his load unsold.
 The song thus ends with a sad, melancholic tone.
 The song does not name Puerto Rico by its modern name, instead using its former pre-Columbian name, Borinquen.